2020 Adult Preventive Care Guidelines

 - Counsel on the importance of a healthy diet in the prevention of disease.
 A healthy diet:

-- Limits red meat, saturated and trans fats, and food and beverages with added sugar.
+- Limits red and processed meat, saturated and trans fats, refined carbohydrates, and food and beverages with added sugar.

 - Follows appropriate portion size.